jaia137/brunos_curry_dreams/_posts/2020-01-25-baingan_bharta.md

 - [ ] add garlic and chilies, make paste
 - [ ] add tomatoes, water and ginger, cook for some minutes
 - [ ] prepare eggplant: roast, steam, peal as you like
-- [ ] add eggplant and peas, cook until done, add cilantro
+- [ ] add eggplant and peas, salt, cook until done, add cilantro
 - [ ] serve with naan or rice, fresh cilantro, raita, lemons